villares/sketch-a-day/README.md

 [sketch_190603a](https://github.com/villares/sketch-a-day/tree/master/2019/sketch_190602a) [[Py.Processing](https://villares.github.io/como-instalar-o-processing-modo-python/index-EN)]

-After many months, I took again my Bezier arc-aproximation studies and finished integrating it with two "polylines" ideas:
+After many months, I took again my Bezier arc-approximation studies and finished integrating it with two "polylines" ideas:
 - A filleted polygon
 - An arc-augmented polygon (imagine round pegs, of arbitrary radius, on every vertex of a polygon, and a line that goes round them)